DhananjayAshok/llm-utils/README.md

 1. Classification: input files must be `.csv` with `input` and `output` columns
 2. Pretraining: input files can either be `.txt` or `.csv`, csv must have column `input` with the text to learn.
 You can also include an `output` column, in which case we will concatenate the two columns and pretrain on the whole thing.
 If instead, you want to only pretrain on the input column, pass in `--pretrain_with_output False`
 3. Supervised Finetuning: input files must be a csv with `input` and `output` columns.
 Loss is only computed on completions/output, if you want loss to be computed on the input prompt as well, this is handled by the pretraining paradigm.
-4. Direct Preference Optimization: input files must be a csv with input, chosen and rejected columns.
+4. Direct Preference Optimization: input files must be a csv with `input`, `chosen` and `rejected` columns.
+5. Gradient Ascent: input files must be a csv with `input`, `output` and `forget` columns, where `forget` is a binary indicator as to whether or not that particular example should be forgotten.
+Setting `forget=0` for all rows is equivalent to running SFT
+6. Negative Preference Optimization: input files must be a csv with `input` and `output` columns.